 2. Convenience for Brands

-Most brands today prefer feedback collection through QR codes since generating one and embedding a survey link into it is super easy.
+Most brands today prefer feedback collection through QR codes (QR codes can be created easily using a QR code maker) since generating one and embedding a survey link into it is super easy.
 You do not need the knowledge of complex coding to create surveys, get a sharing link, and insert it into the QR code.
 All you need is an efficient survey tool that would help you create attractive and intelligent surveys and also generate QR codes for survey distribution.

 Moreover, you do not need to install dedicated devices, such as a tablet or kiosk, to be able to collect feedback.
 You can just print your survey QR code at different touchpoints and start receiving valuable feedback.